Background

 What does this mean for me?

 As a resident of West Point, you are welcome to apply for a local access library card at either the Highland Falls Library or the Cornwall Public Library.
 Since individuals residing within the Ramapo Catskill Library System are only allowed one library card from one RCLS member library, you would have to choose which library you would like to use.
 Your choice can be based on any number of things – proximity to your home or work, your use of the library’s collection, programs available at the library, etc. The library of your choice becomes your “home library.”
-No matter which library you choose, you can still place holds on books and other materials belonging to other libraries – you simply need to choose your chosen home library as your “pickup location” and pick up your holds at your home library.
+You can only place holds on books and other materials owned by the library of your choice (Cornwall or Highland Falls) – pick your chosen home library as your “pickup location” and pick up your holds at your home library.

 Can I change my mind?